imballinst/imballinst.dev/src/pages/blog/leveling-up-as-frontend-engineer.md

 4. **Expand knowledge outside the frontend area**: added value can be big when so that we could stand out to other candidates when we are applying for a position.
 Every frontend engineer probably knows about HTML/CSS/JavaScript in the browser, so it's a good idea as well to learn about other things, such as Node.js®, CI/CD, Docker, Kubernetes, npm, or even simple things like writing documentation!
 5. **Practice communication**: this covers both asynchronous communication and synchronous communication.
 Better asynchronous communication reduces the need for synchronous communication, and better synchronous communication reduces the time spent between the stakeholders.
 6. **Build, build, build**: there are no better ways to learn something than to put it into practice.
 Back then I created my blog using Gatsby, then I tried migrating to Astro.
 These experiences can be useful be it in the workplace or an interview.

+With that out of the way, [listen to my story](https://www.youtube.com/watch?v=d7M1_gjqqws&pp=ygUWZmZ4IGxpc3RlbiB0byBteSBzdG9yeQ%3D%3D) (yeah I'm a bit crazy to Final Fantasy X at the moment).

 ## Pre-college